lucwillems/JavaLinuxNet/README.md

 note that the JAR produced by the maven build only include native .so libraries based on the platform of your build/dev environment.

+The java runtime will search for this libraries in following order (by default)
+ - /usr/lib/<library name>-<platform>.so
+ - /usr/lib/jlinux-net/<library name>-<platform>.so
+ - in jar under /<library name>-<platform>.so

+by default you should just compile the jar for your platform and use that.

 Building it
 ============